jboates01/fulcrum-active-fitness-gym/README.md

 - **Problem:** Some navigation links for the social icons were not directing to their respective pages.
 - **Fix:** Corrected the href attributes in the navigation bar and ensured that all internal links were properly anchored to the respective sections.

-### 5. Map Display Errors
+### 3. Map Display Errors
 - **Problem:** The embedded Google Map was not loading correctly on the Contact Us page due to an incorrect API key configuration.
 - **Fix:** Updated the Google Maps API key and adjusted the API settings to ensure the map loaded correctly and remained interactive.

-Documenting these fixes not only helps in maintaining an historical record of the project's evolution but also assists in troubleshooting future issues that may arise.
+### 4. Broken image links on GitHub
+- **Problem:** While the pages loaded correctly on Gitpod, it lost all images and page structure when pushed to GitHub.
+- **Fix:** Researched the problem and found some answers from stackoverflow.com which indicated that GitHub did not like image file paths like (../images/image.jpg) and that removing the first / will resolve the problem.
+Corrected the paths on all images i.e (images/images.jpg) on all pages and tested to ensure that all  image links were properly working on all pages.

 Contact

-For more information, please contact jake.boateng@gmail.com.
+For more information, please contact me at jake.boateng@gmail.com.